GumusLab/phosnetvis-docs/docs/tutorials/network-control.md

 # Network Controls

 Welcome to the third tutorial of PhosNetVis, where we will learn how to control and modify network visualizations.
-In this tutorial, we will cover various features that allow users to customize their network visualization as per their requirements. **Let's get started!**
+In this tutorial, we will cover various features that allow users to customize their network visualization as per their requirements. **Let's get started!**, make sure to also check the what's new section in the bottom.

 ***